E27183/normallight_dodger/README.md

 ## NORMALLIGHT

-In this game, you must navigate within a large boundary box while avoiding contact with the ors flying around you!
+In this game, you must navigate within a large boundary box while avoiding contact with the orbs flying around you!
 The game continues until you strike the boundary or an orb.

 To move: